mug3njutsu/CTFwriteups/shehacks-2021/kernel_padding.md

 ![image_info](./files/dumpimage.png)

 This was the output i got and you can see that our demo.lzma file is now a legit OS Kernel Image.
 Now we look for the padded section and find the offset.
 My go to editor for editing hexdump is bless editor. i opened the kernel in bless and used the search option to look for "00000000000000000000" ,yeap!..A lot of zeroes.
-Padding is where zeroes are added to input with the aim to obtain equality or just CTF :)
+Padding is where zeroes are added to input with the aim to obtain equality, or just CTF :)
 ![image_info](./files/bless.png)

 ![image_info](./files/offset.png)